 - The Centers for Disease Control (CDC) website can be a great resource for answering any travel immunization questions that you have.

 In case you are unsure of what travel vaccinations you might need, I have compiled a list below of some of what you might expect your physician to recommend.

 - Hepatitis A & B (if you haven’t had them).

 - Transderm SCōP Patch (for motion sickness) or at minimum Dramamine pills if you get motion sickness easily and you plan on getting out on the water or doing adventure activities.

 - Flu Shot

 Outside of taking care of the passport, visa, and immunization requirements so that you can get into New Zealand and don’t get sick, there is no more important pre-travel planning task than making sure you pack the right clothing and gear for your trip.
-To help make sure you are properly packed and prepared, I have included links to some of my packing resources below for you to review.
+To help make sure you are properly packed and prepared, I have included links to some of my packing resources in my Queenstown New Zealand travel guide below for you to review.

 Top Things to See and Do

-If there is one thing that Queenstown and the surrounding area is not short on it is outdoor activities.
+If there is one thing that Queenstown and the surrounding area are not short on it is outdoor activities.
 In fact, there are so many amazing things to see and do in the area that you will likely have trouble deciding what you want to do and see and which adventures will need to wait for another trip.
-If you are starting to plan your trip to Queenstown and need some help finding things to see and do to fill out your itinerary, I have included a list of my favorite things to experience in the city below for you to review.
+If you are starting to plan your trip to Queenstown and need some help finding things to see and do to fill out your itinerary, I have included a list of my favorite things to experience in the city in my Queenstown New Zealand travel guide below for you to review.